 Enter an amount and give where it's needed most!

-Ratanak International has committed to undertake all of the activities highlighted in this gift guide in our 2019 project year.
-Your gift will be designated towards our “Services for the Vulnerable & Exploited” fund, out of which all of these items will be funded.
+Ratanak International has committed to undertake all of the activities highlighted in this gift guide within our 2020 project year.
+Your gift will be designated towards our “Services for the Vulnerable and Exploited” fund, out of which all of these items will be funded.
 100% of your gift will go to Cambodia.
 We are committed to empowering and upholding the dignity of those we serve.
-Names, details and images have been changed to protect the identity and privacy of survivors on their journey of healing.
+Images have been altered as appropriate to protect the identity and privacy of survivors on their journey of healing.